GovReady/govready-q/Schema.md

 where `sample_function` is a method defined in the Python module `guidedmodules.sample_external_functions`, which must be installed/available.
 The function is called with two arguments, a dict containing the question's specification and a dict of module answers mapping question IDs to answers already present.

+#### `raw`

+This type is meant for questions that are always imputed (i.e. that are never presented to the user) and where the answer value can be any JSON-serializable Python data structure, as given by the impute value (see Imputing Answers below).

+This question type should be avoided if one of the other question types specifies a more narrow data type.
+For instance, if the imputed value is always a string, the `text` or `longtext` question types should be used instead.

 ### Imputing Answers